browserengineering/book/book/scripts.md

 new, parsed HTML nodes children of the original node.

 Let's implement this, starting on the JavaScript side.
-JavaScript has the obscure `Object.defineProperty` function to define setters:
+JavaScript has the obscure `Object.defineProperty` function to define setters, which DukPy supports:

 ``` {.javascript}
 Object.defineProperty(Node.prototype, 'innerHTML', {